Spirulina: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Phycocyanin, a component of spirulina, exerts a notable hepatoprotective effect.
 Thanks to its antioxidant power, it traps free radicals and inhibits lipid peroxidation.
-These properties reduce enzymatic losses in the liver, thus protecting liver cells from lysis and preserving liver health.
+These properties reduce enzyme loss in the liver, thereby protecting liver cells from lysis and preserving liver health.

 Usages associés